 After the procedure, patients resume normal activities immediately.
 The Galleri test has a high success rate and has been used in over 1 million patients worldwide.
 The blood draw does not pose any notable side effects.
 If anything, patients may feel soreness at the injection site.
 This discomfort is mild and subsides within a few days.

-The main risk of any cancer screening is over-diagnosis.
-Screening tests can be great in that it keeps people informed if they have cancer.
-But sometimes, slow-growing cancers in the body do not cause any harm during a person's lifetime.
-If a cancer screening test reveals a person has cancer, he or she may panic and potentially get painful, harmful, and unnecessary expensive treatments.
+The main risk of any cancer screening is false-positive, which is a positive test result when cancer is not actually present.
+Screening tests can be great in that it reassures people of their health status.
+Sometimes positive results on screening tests are incorrect, which can lead to unnecessary imaging tests and sometimes, albeit rarely, unnecessary biopsies and surgeries.
+Positive screening tests for cancer can also cause a significant amount of anxiety and panic, which a false positive test would unnecessarily put a patient through this stress.
+The Galleri cancer screening test has a 0.5% false positive rate to minimize these unnecessary tests.
+In the event a patient has a positive screening test through the Galleri blood test but a negative imaging test, we will repeat the Galleri blood test 3 to 6 months later to check whether the blood test was a false positive or if the cancer was too small to be detected through the imaging tests.

 Cancer Screening Near Me